Harbor Towers

 The Harbor Towers are two 40-story residential towers located on the waterfront of Boston, Massachusetts, in between the New England Aquarium and the Rowes Wharf mixed-use development.
 Harbor Towers I, the taller of the two towers, stands at 400 ft, while Harbor Towers II rises 396 ft.
-Harbor Towers I is tied for the 37th-tallest building in Boston.
+Harbor Towers I is tied for the 36th-tallest building in Boston with the Keystone Building, while Harbor Towers II is tied for the 38th-tallest building in Boston with One Devonshire Place.
 They were designed by Henry N. Cobb of I. M. Pei & Partners.

-Initially built as affordable rental housing, the Harbor Towers opened in 1971.
-At the time, the area surrounding the project was a warehouse district with many surface parking lots.
+The towers were built in 1971 as part of a major revitalization project of Boston's dilapidated waterfront area.
+The apartments, initially designed as affordable rental housing, were converted into condominiums in the 1980's.